nortmas/drupal-go/README.md

 ## Understanding Go configurations
 * `project_name` - Will be used for the drupal site name and composer.json project name.
 * `project_machine_name` - Will be used for different needs to unify some configurations also will be used as a url prefix.
-* `port` - The port which will be used for the local site url.
 * `include_basic_modules` - Will include the set of prepared modules and enable them after installation.
 * `multisite` - You can specify the array of needed domains to create the folder structure automatically.
 * `deploy` - Configure GitLab CI files and deployment flow.